What is a scientist?

 Conducting science requires part human creativity and part scientific skepticism.
 Researchers make new observations and develop new ideas with the aim of describing the world more accurately or completely.
 These observations and ideas are often based on existing theories and observations that were made by earlier scientists.

-For example, the history of molecular biology, the study of molecules that make up living things, is a good example of how scientific knowledge builds on earlier knowledge.
+The history of molecular biology, for example, is the study of molecules that make up living things, and is a good example of how scientific knowledge builds on earlier knowledge.

 Researchers from chemistry and physics were involved in the early investigations to discover what was responsible for heredity.
 Scientists in the late 19th and early 20th century knew that organisms inherited certain characteristics such as hair color from their parents.
 What we now call "genes" were then called “units of heredity.”
-Scientists did not know exactly how these heredity units were inherited or what they were made of, however.
-Following the development of the Mendelian theory of heredity in the 1910s and the development of atomic theory and quantum mechanics in the 1920s, such explanations seemed within reach.
+However at the time, scientists did not know exactly how these heredity units were inherited or what they were made of.
+Following the development of the Mendelian theory of heredity in the 1910s and the development of atomic theory and quantum mechanics in the 1920s, such explanations began to seem within reach.
 Researchers from chemistry and physics turned their attention to this biological question.
 Still, in the 1930s and 1940s it was not clear which, if any, area of research would be most successful.

 In 1940, geneticists George Beadle and Edward Tatum demonstrated a relationship between genes and proteins.
 In 1944, physician and researcher Oswald Avery further elaborated on that finding by demonstrating that genes are made up of DNA.
 In 1952, geneticist Alfred Hershey and lab assistant Martha Chase confirmed that the genetic material of a virus that infects bacteria is made up of DNA.
 And in 1953, biologist James Watson and biophysicist Francis Crick, with the help of X-ray crystallographer Rosalind Franklin, worked out the three dimensional structure of DNA and built a model of the double helix structure of the molecule.